Noah and Saskia: Filming

 Each episode of the show follows one of the main characters in their home country - Saskia in Australia, or Noah in England.
 Each country has an independent cast.
 As a result, the two main characters never met before or during the production.
 Moreover, all of the Australian footage was filmed before Jack Blumenau had been cast as Noah.
 Furthermore, the two-halves are very different stylistically; Saskia directly addresses the camera and has flashbacks and daydreams, while Noah's side is shown objectively.

 Casting for the UK-based characters took place in July 2003.
 The Australian portion of the shoot was completed in 2003 and production moved to the United Kingdom in August 2003.
 The UK shoot commenced on 4 August, and continued for six weeks.
 It was the first time an ACTF series was filmed on location outside Australia.
 Patricia Edgar and Pino Amenta, series' Director, worked in the UK with the BBC crew to shoot the six episodes featuring Noah and his story.
 The BBC's Jane Stevenson was the UK Producer.

 Noah and Saskia meet in person in the last episode of the series.
 However, the scene was created digitally after filming Jack Blumenau and Hannah Greenwood separately.
 In the final shot of this scene Noah and Saskia are standing face to face.
 When Hannah Greenwood filmed this shot, Noah had not been cast.
 To ensure the two characters appeared to be looking directly at each other, three different versions of Saskia's half of this shot were filmed, with Hannah Greenwood looking at Noah stand-ins of three different heights.

-To bring Noah & Saskia's world of real teens and cyber dual identities to life, the production team used a unique combination of live-action, animation and visual effects.
+To bring Noah & Saskia's world of real teens and cyber dual identities to life, the production team used a combination of live-action, animation and visual effects.

 Throughout the series, the actors playing Noah and Saskia interact with live action versions of Indy and Max Hammer in "real life" settings, while animated versions of Indy and Max separately interact with each other in a number of animated internet environments, including an online chat-room called "Web Weave".
 Distinctive looks were carefully designed for each of the various live action and animated environments, so that shifts in perspective throughout the story are instantly recognisable to the audience.

 Headed up by Noah & Saskia's Visual Effects Director, Paul Nichola, the team producing the animated sequences and visual effects combines the skills of the ACTF's New Media development team and Melbourne-based animation and effects studio Unreal pictures.
 In addition to traditional animation and visual effects techniques such as CGI, motion capture and split-screen, the team adapted the ACTF's own 3D animation software Kahootz to create a unique look for scenes set in the "Web Weave" chat space."The amazing variety of online worlds we are creating, combined with the visual effects which are scattered throughout the show, made the series a challenging and involving viewing experience for this generation of kids, who are more visually agile than ever before", Paul Nichola.